 Discover it® card

-Although most of the ads promoting the Discover it Card tout the company's commitment to customer service and cash back rewards, this card actually features a competitive balance transfer deal.
-With an introductory zero-percent APR period of 14 months and a 3-percent balance transfer fee, Discover's latest rewards card makes sense if you want to consolidate your bills while earning bonus rebates on new purchases.
+Although most of the ads promoting the Discover it card tout the company's commitment to customer service and cash back rewards, this card actually features a competitive balance transfer deal.
+With an introductory zero-percent balance transfer APR period of 14 months and a 3-percent balance transfer fee, Discover's latest rewards card makes sense if you want to consolidate your bills while earning bonus rebates on new purchases.
 With excellent credit, you could qualify for a go-to variable rate that's among the market's lowest.

 Barclaycard® Ring MasterCard®